 - How have I portrayed my male characters?
 Do they all avoid housework?
 Are they all deadbeats?
 Do they all drink beer and watch sports and tinker on cars?
 Are they all aggressive?

 During the editing process, I’ll flag problematic gendered issues.
 Most of the time, writers aren’t aware of the gender bias they created, and they’re more than happy to fix it.
-This can happen with male or female authors.
 We are so used to seeing such stereotypes, that it’s understandable for some to sneak their way in.
-There’s no judgement when these words/phrases/stereotypes slip through, as long as the author is willing to adjust their perceptions.
+I don’t judge when these words/phrases/stereotypes slip through, as long as the author is willing to adjust their perceptions.

 It’s important to have balance, so I’m not saying you can’t have characters that fit these descriptions.
 When you’re developing characters, of course some will include many of the traits mentioned above.
 Just remember the word “some.”
 Some men like cars.
 Some men like beer.
 Some women like to shop.
 But if all your women and all your men are the same, it shows your perspective of that gender is limited.